yaniv-golan/dlzoom/README.md

 Security note (tokens): On Windows, file permission enforcement for `tokens.json` is best‑effort.
 Treat your token file as sensitive and ensure your user profile is protected.

+## Broker Origin Restriction (Optional)

+For tighter security on the hosted auth service, you can restrict which origin is allowed to call the token endpoints:

+- Set the `ALLOWED_ORIGIN` environment variable on your Cloudflare Worker (e.g., your CLI’s origin or a specific domain).
+When set, the broker sends `Access-Control-Allow-Origin: <value>` and `Vary: Origin` instead of `*`.
+- See `zoom-broker/README.md` for details.
+If you don’t set it, the broker defaults to `*` — acceptable for CLI usage but less restrictive.

 ## Development

 ```bash